 History, Mystery and Discovery while exploring the far-reaching lands of the Anglo-Scottish Border Reivers, join us for an enthralling 500 years of Clan Armstrong History at Gilnockie Tower Reiver Centre.

-Gilnockie Tower is a stunning example of a Scottish pele tower.
-Built some 500 years ago, it was home to Johnnie Armstrong, a notorious border reiver.
+Gilnockie Tower is a stunning example of a 16th century Scottish pele tower.
+Built some 500 years ago, it was home to Johnnie Armstrong of Gilnockie, a notorious Border Reiver.
 In 1530 this powerful chieftain was hanged by a Scottish king, his story romanticised by Walter Scott.

-Many times recognised by historians, students and visitors alike as: the Gilnockie Tower; Armstrong's Tower; Hollows Tower; or Holehouse Tower and believed to be from the period circa 1490-1520 as a rubble built, carved stone, Medieval Period Scots Tower House.
+Many times recognised by historians, students and visitors alike as the Gilnockie Tower or Johnnie Armstrong's Tower it is believed to have been built around the period circa 1490-1520 and is known as rubble built, carved stone, Medieval Period Scots Tower House.

 Gilnockie Tower is open all year round.